jawa-the-hutt/nativescript-vue-dynamo/README.md

 ## App.vue

 Inside of your App.vue, you can do something simple as below.
-Notice we are sending three required props into the component:
+Notice we are sending two required props into the component:

 1. `defaultRoute` - This will make sure that the first page loaded is the one specified by this value.
 It must also match an actual route in your router config.
 2. `routeHistoryName` - This name will end up being the `id` of the `frame/div` loaded and will also be used to track via state manager which `frame/div` we are navigating within.
-3. `appMode` - Similar to the option passed in when we intialize `Dynamo` in `main.js`.

-These three options are **mandatory** for this package to work correctly.
+These two options are **mandatory** for this package to work correctly.

 ```html
 <template>